Menchit-ai/Menchit-ai/README.md

 - 👋 Hi, I’m @Menchit-ai
 - 👀 I’m interested in working on multidisciplinary projects to increase most of my skills : it is always fun to work with a lot of people on a lot of different subjects.
-- 🌱 I’m currently learning data science and machine learning at ESIEE Paris in France.
+- 🌱 I’m currently a data engineer consultant.
 - 📫 How to reach me : thomas.menchi@gmail.com

 <!---